lua-nucleo/lua-nucleo/README.md

 Lua-Núcleo itself does not have external dependencies except for Lua 5.1 itself.

-The tests are dependent on luafilesystem:
+The tests are dependent on `luafilesystem`:

     sudo luarocks install luafilesystem

 List of cases will not be updated without this module, but you should be able to run tests themselves.